kinect59/Spatio-Temporal-LSTM/README.md

 }
 ```

-To run this code, make sure the following are installed:
+To run this code, first install [Torch7](http://torch.ch/docs/getting-started.html#_), then install csvigo by using luarocks (luarocks install csvigo).
-* Torch7
-* csvigo

 To test the method on [NTU RGB+D dataset](https://github.com/shahroudy/NTURGB-D),
 please put the files "skl.csv", "descs.csv", and "training_testing_subjects.csv" in the folder "/data/".